 When I reflect on early financial decisions, there’s one biggie that always irks me.
 It isn’t about debt or misusing credit cards or even taking out too much in student loans.
 I’m so annoyed with how I failed to negotiate early on in my career.

 Negotiation is an important financial skill that most people don’t know much about.
-Here are six of the principles I have used (and still use) in negotiations.
+Here are six of the principles I have used (and still use) in salary negotiations:

 Have (but don’t share) your bottom line

 The delicate dance in a negotiation is partially about figuring out the other person’s limits.
 You don’t want to be figuring out your limits mid-negotiation.
 It doesn’t matter whether this negotiation is about compensation with a potential employer or calling up your cell phone provider to try and figure out a new plan.
 Come in knowing exactly the bare minimum you’re willing to accept and have an alternative option should this bottom line not be met.
 But whatever you do – don’t share the bare minimum.

 A classic negotiation tactic of headhunters, employers, and even that guy trying to pawn off his old lawn furniture on Craigslist is to ask you how much (or how little) you’ll accept.
 Think about it from the perspective of a potential employer.
 You’ve been asked your salary range and said, “$53,000 to $62,000.”

 So, you’ve just told a potential employer that you’d accept $53,000 – why would they pay you $62,000?
 Do not give into the range trap.

 One way to avoid it is to brace yourself that it’s coming and instead of letting it catch you off-guard, you can counter with something along these lines:

 “I’d rather see if we’re a mutual fit for each other before discussing compensation.”